 Notable Objects: Several Galaxies

 – NGC 1156 is an irregular, Magellanic- type dwarf galaxy with an apparent visual magnitude of 12.3.
-What distinguishes it from other, similar galaxies are the facts that its core is significantly larger than usual, and that there are large areas of contra-rotating gas in the galaxy, which suggests that NGC 1156 might have ingested a smaller galaxy in the distant past.
+What distinguishes it from other, similar galaxies is the fact that its core is significantly larger than usual, and that there are large areas of contra-rotating gas in the galaxy, which suggests that NGC 1156 might have ingested a smaller galaxy in the distant past.
 Look for the galaxy a few degrees to the northwest of Delta Arietis.

 Planets: 7 Stars with 10 Planets

-The Sun as viewed from Earth passes through Aries from April 19th to May 14th each year, but in astrology the Sun enters this constellation between March 21st and April 19th, marking the start of the astrological new year, and the vernal spring equinox when day and night are equal.
-Over time, precession has meant the vernal equinox has the constellation Pisces as its backdrop, but the March equinox is still referred to as the first point of Aries.
-Other astrological associations are-
+The Sun as viewed from Earth passes through Aries from April 19th to May 14th each year, but in astrology the Sun enters this zodiac constellation between March 21st and April 19th, marking the start of the astrological new year, and the vernal spring equinox when day and night are equal.
+Over time, precession has meant the vernal equinox now has the constellation Pisces as its backdrop, but the March equinox is still referred to as the first point of Aries.
+Other astrological associations are:

-Date of Birth: March 21 to April 19
+- Date of Birth: March 21 to April 19

-Sign Ruler: Mars
+- Sign Ruler: Mars

-Birth Stone: Emerald, diamond
+- Birth Stone: Emerald, diamond

-Color: Red, Black, White.
+- Color: Red, Black, White.

-Characteristics: Energetic, honest, versatile, brave, adventurous
+- Characteristics: Energetic, honest, versatile, brave, adventurous

-Compatibility: Leo, Sagittarius
+- Compatibility: Leo, Sagittarius